61st Engineer Legion Mixed Battalion

 61e BMGL - 61 BMGL - Foreign Legion - Camp Canjuers - Lieutenant Colonel Debent - 1972

-Lieutenant Colonel Debent, the very first commander of the 61e BMGL at Canjuers.
+Lieutenant Colonel Debent, the first commander of the 61e BMGL at Canjuers.
 During the Indochina War, he served as a lieutenant with the 2e BEP.

 61e BMGL - 61 BMGL - Foreign Legion - Camp Canjuers - Captain Doussau - 1971